 When grazing or bingeing on media, we lose track of time and forget what is truly important in our lives.
+Time is the only commodity we can never get back.
+Media takes priority over everyone and everything.

 9. Avoiding our life's purpose